feast-dev/feast/docs/how-to-guides/adding-or-reusing-tests.md

         - `test_feature_logging.py`
     - online store tests
         - `test_universal_online.py`
-    - feature service tests
-        - `test_feature_service_read.py`
-- Registration Tests
+3. Registration Tests
-    - The registration folder contains all of the cli/terminal tests.
+    - The registration folder contains all of the registry tests and some universal cl tests.
 This includes:
-        - CLI Apply and Materialize tests
+        - CLI Apply and Materialize tests tested against on the universal test suite
         - Data type inference tests
         - Registry tests
-- Miscellaneous Tests
+4. Miscellaneous Tests
-    - Feast initialization smoke tests
-        - `test_init.py`
-        - `test_partial_apply.py`
-    - AWS Lambda Materialization Tests
+    - AWS Lambda Materialization Tests (Currently do not work)
         - `test_lambda.py`

 ### Unit Tests

-- Registry Diff Tests
+1. Registry Diff Tests
     - These are tests for the infrastructure and registry diff functionality that Feast uses to determine if changes to the registry or infrastructure is needed.
+2. Local CLI Tests and Local Feast Tests
+    - These tests test all of the cli commands against the local file offline store.
-- Infrastructure Unit Tests
+3. Infrastructure Unit Tests
-    - DynamoDB mock Tests
+    - DynamoDB tests with dynamo mocked out
-    - Repository configuration tests.
+    - Repository configuration tests
     - Schema inference unit tests
     - Key serialization tests
     - Basic provider unit tests
-- Feature Store Tests
+4. Feature Store Validation Tests
+    - These test mainly contain class level validation like hashing tests, protobuf and class serialization, and error and warning handling.
         - Data source unit tests
         - Feature service unit tests
         - Feature service, feature view, and feature validation tests
         - Protobuf/json tests for Feast ValueTypes
         - Serialization tests
             - Type mapping
             - Feast types
             - Serialization tests due to this [issue](https://github.com/feast-dev/feast/issues/2345)
         - Feast usage tracking unit tests

 ### DocTests

 Docstring tests are primarily smoke tests to make sure imports and setup functions can be executed without errors.